 We have followed above how Môn shares his listening to the different approaches to tonality, and to the modal structures of Vọng Cổ, which he encounters in the joint improvisations.
 In the stimulated recall session (third scenario) in which the entire group listens back to a rehearsal held before the concert in Hanoi, Môn uses the term nghịch tai to describe the jarring listening experience he had, with reference to a section exploring polytonality.
 But a year later, in the concluding recording sessions, the three Sài Gòn musicians introduced the idea of playing Vọng Cổ traditionally, but in three different keys simultaneously.
 In the final stimulated recall interview, Môn returns to the same Vietnamese phrase, when he describes how “when playing that version, my listening to their two instruments was inversed” (nghịch tai).
-We have already touched upon this as an example of how a musician’s listening can be transformed, through encounters with musical Others, a perspective which Môn emphasises by comparing his experience of listening in this trio performance to other performances within the project: “just like I have been experimenting and playing with other kinds of instruments” (Stimulated recall, Oct 2019).
+We see this as an example of how a musician’s listening can be transformed, through encounters with musical Others, a perspective which Môn emphasises by comparing his experience of listening in this trio performance to other performances within the project: “just like I have been experimenting and playing with other kinds of instruments” (Stimulated recall, Oct 2019).

 Môn’s shared listenings have contributed to deepening our understanding of the creative processes at play in intercultural collaboration.
 A similar contribution to new knowledge we find in the shared listening of Tuấn, when reflecting on his shaping of Vọng Cổ in his solos on the dan kim.
 Herein, a display of the constraints and possibilities in the structure of the different versions of Vọng Cổ are brought to light, but also, importantly, Tuấn’s final studio recordings also brought new perspectives, by transcending the limitations he expressed in the stimulated recall session at VICAS.
 In a similar manner, Môn’s stimulated recall of his performances of Vọng Cổ provided a foundational layer of knowledge which laid the ground for a chapter on the Vietnamese guitar, and its role in the development of Vọng Cổ and its performance practices (see further Östersjö, 2022).
 But the knowledge formation within the group of musicians goes further beyond these individual statements, observations and reflections.
-The two book chapters presenting central results from Musical Transformations may also serve as examples of the double reflexivity which Dietz (2011) advocates.
+The two book chapters presenting results from Musical Transformations may also serve as examples of the double reflexivity which Dietz (2011) advocates.
 As seen in the layers of qualitative analysis produced by The Six Tones, knowledge is produced through “an exchange between the two forms of aforementioned understandings: between the knowledge generated in the ‘first order’ by the ‘experts’ in their own point of view, and the [...] knowledge generated in the ‘second order’ by the academic ‘expert’ (Dietz, 2011, p.
 14).
-We argue that the stimulated recall sessions have generated “a continuous and reciprocal critical and self-critical process” (ibid) between all participants along the lines of Dietz’ proposal.
+We argue that the stimulated recall sessions have generated “a continuous and reciprocal critical and self-critical process” (ibid) between all participants, along the lines of Dietz’ proposal.

 What emerged across this year of shared listening is first of all a mutual understanding, manifested in a particular way in the free improvisations made in the Viết Tân studio, which were performed with a striking ease and attentiveness.
 In a final interview, Tỵ made a comparison between the sessions in 2018 and the recording sessions which were just finished, and he observed how “Last year we tried, but we did not understand.
 This year we have a mutual understanding, really intertwined.
 It was really good.
 Even in the free improvisations we understand each other very well” (Tỵ, personal communication, October 16, 2019).